Speaking Schools’ COVID-19 Action Plan

 - Class sessions will last no longer than two hours, to ensure that students are not in an enclosed space with other students for a “prolonged period“.

-- Recess and lunch breaks will be staggered by age group, and students in different age groups will be physically or temporally separated from those of other age groups.
+- recess and lunch breaks will be staggered by age group, and students in different age groups will be physically and/or temporally separated from those of other age groups.

 The virus that causes COVID-19 is predominantly spread by respiratory droplets, generally produced when someone coughs or sneezes.
 These cannot go through your skin – in order to catch the virus, the respiratory droplets must reach your eyes, nose or mouth.
 Whilst this can occur directly if someone was to cough without covering their mouth, it often happens when someone touches something that is infected, and then subsequently touches their face (which is often an unconscious action).